Q What is the ideal depth for a koi pond?

 Q Do I really need a filter in my pond?

 A Not in every case.
-If your pond is small and you have any guppies or mosquito fish and adequate water plants covering 1/3 to ´ of your pond, your pond will clean itself by means of the nitrogen cycle.
-The biological aspects of pond chemistry is well covered in my waterfall and construction manual.
+If your pond is small and you have any guppies or mosquito fish and adequate water plants covering 1/3 to ́ of your pond, your pond will clean itself by means of the nitrogen cycle.
+The biological aspects of pond chemistry are well covered in my waterfall and construction manual.

 Q How long do koi fish live?

-A The average life span of koi in Japan is 70 years.
+A The average lifespan of koi in Japan is 70 years.
 Some have been known to live to 100 or more, such as the legendary Hanako, alleged to have lived for over 200 years.
 Unlike the amazing results of the meticulous care the Japanese give their koi, American koi live a fraction of that time, usually due to neglect and lack of care or proper environment.

 Q How can I protect my koi against predators?

-A Unfortunately, most people that come to me are frustrated people who already have a pond or a rather poorly planned pond.
-If your pond is shallow, less than 3 feet, or has a shallow end, the raccoons, coyotes, cranes, egrets, etc. have easy access to your fish.
+Unfortunately, most people that come to me are frustrated people who already have a pond or a rather poorly planned pond.
+If your pond is shallow, less than 3 feet, or has a shallow end, raccoons, coyotes, cranes, egrets, etc. have easy access to your fish.
 You may think your fish are safe because you have a deep end for the fish to retreat to.
 Well, you and your fish are dead wrong.
 A crane will stand perfectly still for 10 to 20 minutes waiting for the koi to forget he is there.
 Some will regurgitate chum into the deep pond, luring the fish to the surface.
 Your only solution is a net, or try the crane statue, scarecrow, or high-frequency sound emitters for smaller animals.
 However, one of my clients watched a crane land next to his crane statue.
 While the scarecrow was pelting him with a stream of water, it snatched up one of their prize koi.

 A critter-proof pond is over 3 feet everywhere and has a raised deck 13″ minimum over the water surrounding the pond.
 Raccoons cannot swim and catch fish at the same time, and they or the birds will not be able to reach the water.